edoziex/DataScience01/README.md

 DataScience01
 =============
 First repository for Data Science themes and algorithms.
-Focused on Bioformatics & Computational Biology.
+Focused on Bioinformatics & Computational Biology.